sheraton grand park lane

 bailiffscourt hotel spa

 Bailiffscourt Hotel & Spa in West Sussex is well equipped for adventurous pups looking to improve their doggy paddle.
 A short walk from Climping Beach, the hotel prides itself on its Sandy Paws package, which offers two owners and their pet a night’s stay with a three-course meal (for the humans), as well as a welcome kit comprising a bowl, biscuits, a tennis ball, ball thrower and a list of the best dog-walking spots in the area.
-Post-walk, a Ruff and Tumble drying coat will be offered to clean up mucky pups to take home alongside a pig's ear treat.
+Post-walk, a Ruff and Tumble drying coat will be offered to clean up mucky pups (and take home) alongside a pig's ear treat.

-From £510 for the Sandy Paws package, visit hshotels.co.uk
+From £514 for the Sandy Paws package.

 Read more: The best five-star hotels in London